 It fascinates me that throughout all of history, most innovation was driven by those who could afford it.
 But technology has gotten so cheap and is so in tune with culture today, is so in tune with the consumers of media and the information flow has gone two ways that now that culture, that medium, is influencing how we innovate and what we innovate.
 It’s not an individual in a large agency that’s pushing innovation down, it’s a grassroots effort that’s coming up.

 This is a fundamental aspect of how media has changed and of how technology has changed and it’s married together.
-The media magnets of yesterday are technology entrepreneurs of today.
+The media magnates of yesterday are the technology entrepreneurs of today.
 It makes a difference in the real world.